afnog/sse/setup/lxc.md

 	done
 	lxc-autostart

-Optional: time how long it takes for them all to start completely (enough to get an IP address):
+Optional (and not yet working properly): time how long it takes for them all to start completely (enough to get an IP address):

 	lxc-autostart -k -t 5
 	lxc-autostart & time while lxc-ls --fancy | awk '{ print $5 }' | grep -q -- -; do sleep 1; done